A dog named Chanel has just been declared the world’s oldest canine.

 Like the Elves in Tolkien’s mythology, who saw the men (the atantari) grow old and die in dismay, we feel a pang of regret as we watch the nose of our dogs slowly turn white, and their energy drop.
 We remember the time when they used to whizz around non stop after a ball, or with us, tirelessly.

 Some say that a single year of a dog measures upto 15 years for humans.
-The oldest dog in the world was “Bluey” – an Australian cattle dog who was put to sleep at the age of 29 years!
+The oldest dog in the world was “Bluey”

 “Bluey” was the name of the Australian cattle dog that was formerly owned by Les Hall of Rochester, Victoria, Australia.
 Bluey holds the Guinness world record for the dog with the longest recorded lifespan in history, having achieved the age of twenty-nine years, five months and seven days.
 He was finally put to sleep due to old age.
 He was born on June 7, 1910 and died on November 14, 1939.